Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Tool.Extensions/README.md

 You can see a sample: [SamplePageToWidgetDirector.cs](./CommunityMigrations/SamplePageToWidgetDirector.cs)

-After implementing the content item director, you need to [register the director](#register-migrations) in the system.
+After implementing the content item director, you need to [register the director](#registration) in the system.

 > [!TIP]
 > For a complete practical example, see [how to convert child pages to widgets](https://docs.kentico.com/x/convert_child_pages_to_widgets_guides) in the Kentico documentation.

-## Register migrations

-Register the migration in `Migration.Tool.Extensions/ServiceCollectionExtensions.cs` as a `Transient` dependency into the service collection:

-- Field migrations - `services.AddTransient<IFieldMigration, MyFieldMigration>();`
-- Widget migrations - `services.AddTransient<IWidgetMigration, MyWidgetMigration>();`
-- Widget property migrations - `services.AddTransient<IWidgetPropertyMigration, MyWidgetPropertyMigration>();`
-- Page to widget migrations - `services.AddTransient<ContentItemDirectorBase, MyPageToWidgetDirector>();`

-## Custom class mappings
+### Custom Class Mappings

 You can customize class mappings to adjust the content model between the source instance and the target Xperience by Kentico instance.
 For example, you can merge multiple page types into a single content type, remodel page types as [reusable field scehams](https://docs.kentico.com/x/remodel_page_types_as_reusable_field_schemas_guides), or migrate them to the [content hub](https://docs.kentico.com/x/barWCQ) as reusable content.